 Prior to 1902, Kootenay Bay was only a flag stop for the paddlewheelers, which nosed right up onto the pebble beach there.
 In 1908 there was a pack trail to Crawford Bay and Gray Creek, which was upgraded to a wagon trail in 1912, but the steep terrain kept Kootenay Bay quite isolated.

 The Fraser family, who emigrated here in 1912, ended up owning a lot of the land in the area, and in the 1920’s started the first commercial and agricultural development at Kootenay Bay.
 During the 1920’s and 30’s there were about 25 permanent residents, most of whom were ranchers and fruit growers.

-Excellent hiking trails begin just a few kilometres away at Pilot Bay.
-A short drive north towards Riondel brings you to Yasodhara Ashram, a yoga centre and spiritual retreat established over 30 years ago.
+Excellent hiking trails begin just a few kilometres away at Pilot Bay Provincial Park.
+A short drive north towards Riondel brings you to Yasodhara Ashram, a yoga center and spiritual retreat established over 30 years ago.